 One of the best things you can do in Bali is to see the sunrise from Mount Batur, one of the most active volcanoes in Bali.

-Day 8 – 10: Canggu (3 days)
+Bali itinerary day 8 – 10: Canggu (3 days)

 Canggu is known for its laidback vibes, beautiful beaches and cheap private Airbnb villas.
-For what you pay for a hotel, you can get a high-end luxury private villa.

 Day 8: Canggu

-Once you arrive in Canggu, walk around Jalan Pantai Batu Bolong, which is one of the main streets in Canggu, to get familiar with the new neighbourhood.
+Once you arrive in Canggu, walk around Jalan Batu Bolong, which is one of the main streets in Canggu, to get familiar with the new neighbourhood.

 While you are browsing the new hood, check out one of two of the best cafes in Canggu.
 Cafe food is not as cheap as local Balinese food, but it is not expensive either.
 For what you get in Bali, you would have to pay 2 to 3 times back home.

-Day 9: Canggu
+Day 9: Tanah Lot and Canggu

 Tanah Lot is a famous landmark just 20 minutes away from the heart of Canggu.
 The shrine is perfectly situated along the shores where waves come crashing in.
 It is an easy excursion from Canggu.
-And it is best to go early in the morning or catch the sunset in the late afternoon.
+It is best to go early in the morning or catch the sunset in the late afternoon.